Image by Chinnapong from iStock

 3. RELEASE: The Power Of Letting Go

 As the saying goes, “the best thing one can do when it is raining is to let it rain.”
-By acknowledging and embracing our circumstances, we can focus on what we have rather than what we lack, fostering gratitude and emotional resilience.
+Embracing our circumstances allows us to focus on what we have instead of what we lack, which helps cultivate gratitude and emotional resilience.

 Image by Mixmike from iStock